vaibhavsagar/website/drafts/functional-infrastructure.md

 infrastructure.

 To make things easier, I'm not assuming that you already run NixOS.
-Any Linux distro should do, as long as you've (installed Nix)[https://nixos.org/nix/download.html]. macOS users will be able to follow along until I get to the NixOps section.
+Any Linux distro should do, as long as you've [installed Nix](https://nixos.org/nix/download.html). macOS users will be able to follow along until I get to the NixOps section.

+# Shippping it

 ## Packaging